-Our organizational documents do not restrict us from paying distributions from any source and do not restrict the amount of distributions we may pay from any source, including proceeds from this offering or the proceeds from the issuance of securities in the future, other third party borrowings, advances from our advisor or sponsor or from our advisor's deferral or waiver of its fees under the advisory agreement.
-Distributions may also be funded at least in part, indirectly, due to: (i) organizational and offering expenses paid on our behalf by our advisor, which may be subject to reimbursement to the advisor or its affiliates, (ii) other expenses borne by our advisor, that may be subject to reimbursement to the advisor, and (iii) our advisor's ability to elect to receive a portion of its asset management fee in Class I shares or Class I operating partnership units, which may be repurchased at a later date.
+Our organizational documents do not restrict us from paying distributions from any source and do not restrict the amount of distributions we may pay from any source, including proceeds from the offerings or the proceeds from the issuance of securities in the future, other third party borrowings, advances from our advisor or CFI or from our advisor's deferral or waiver of its fees under the Second Amended and Restated Advisory Agreement.

+Distributions may also be funded at least in part, indirectly, due to: (i) organizational and offering expenses paid on our behalf by our advisor, which may be subject to reimbursement to our advisor or its affiliates, (ii) other expenses borne by our advisor, that may be subject to reimbursement to our advisor, and (iii) our advisor's ability to elect to receive a portion of its asset management fee in Class I shares or Class I operating partnership units, which may be repurchased at a later date.
 In addition, these factors may have a smoothing effect on our NAV.
-It is anticipated that during the offering and acquisition phase, when we are building our portfolio and before the properties have had an opportunity to appreciate, distributions are more likely to be funded at least partially with cash flows from financing activities determined on a GAAP basis, which may include, among other things, offering proceeds and borrowings.
+It is anticipated that during the offering and acquisition phase, when building our portfolio and before the properties have had an opportunity to appreciate, distributions are more likely to be funded at least partially with cash flows from financing activities determined on a GAAP basis, which may include, among other things, offering proceeds and borrowings.
 This distribution policy may not be a sustainable long-term policy.
-Distributions paid from sources other than current or accumulated earnings and profits, particularly during the period before we have substantially invested the net proceeds from this offering, may constitute a return of capital for tax purposes.
-From time to time, particularly during the period before we have substantially invested the net proceeds from this offering, we may generate taxable income greater than our taxable income for financial reporting purposes, or our taxable income may be greater than our cash flow available for distribution to stockholders.
-In these situations we may make distributions in excess of our cash flow from operations, investment activities and strategic financings to satisfy the REIT distribution requirement.
+Distributions paid from sources other than current or accumulated earnings and profits, particularly during the period before we have substantially invested the net proceeds from the offerings, may constitute a return of capital for tax purposes.
+From time to time, particularly during the period before we have substantially invested the net proceeds from the offerings, we may generate taxable income greater than our income for financial reporting purposes, or our taxable income may be greater than our cash flow available for distribution to stockholders.
+In these situations, we may make distributions in excess of our cash flow from operations, investment activities and strategic financings to satisfy the REIT distribution requirement.
 In such an event, we would look first to other third party borrowings to fund these distributions.
-If we fund distributions from financings, the net proceeds from this offering or sources other than our cash flow from operations, we will have less funds available for investment in commercial real estate and your overall return may be reduced.
+If we fund distributions from financings, the net proceeds from the offerings or sources other than our cash flow from operations, we will have less funds available for investment in income-producing commercial real estate and our stockholders' overall return may be reduced.
 In addition, if the aggregate amount of cash we distribute to stockholders in any given year exceeds the amount of our taxable income generated during the year, the excess amount will either be (1) a return of capital or (2) a gain from the sale or exchange of property to the extent that a stockholder's basis in our common stock equals or is reduced to zero as the result of our current or prior year distributions.
-Such distributions may effectively dilute or reduce the value of the stockholders remaining interest in our company's net asset value.
-For further information regarding the tax consequences in the event we make distributions other than from cash flow from operations, see "Federal Income Tax Considerations-Taxation of Stockholders-Taxation of Taxable Domestic Stockholders."
+Such distributions may effectively dilute or reduce the value of the stockholders remaining interest in our net asset value.